swo/16s-book/manuscript/sec02.md

 In general, PCR bias is not as bad when there is more DNA and (relatedly) when the PCR is run for fewer cycles.

-In our lab, some folks have run experiments to quantify PCR bias: they synthesize some DNA that looks like bacterial 16S genes, mix that DNA in known proportions, amplify the mixture, sequence the amplified DNA, and compare the sequencing data to the known proportions of input DNA.
+In my PhD lab, some folks ran unpublished experiments to quantify PCR bias: they synthesized some DNA that looks like bacterial 16S genes, mixed that DNA in known proportions, amplified the mixture, sequenced the amplified DNA, and compared the sequencing data to the known proportions of input DNA.
 The errors are somewhere in the neighborhood of 1% to 10%.
 It's not high enough to make me think that 16S data is all garbage, but it is high enough to make me doubt small (say, two-fold) changes in composition.